jroller33/blackhat_python/README.md

 ## Description

 I've been using Python for a while, but now I'm learning how to use it for pen testing and hacking.
-Each folder in this repo is a separate project that covers a certain topic, and each folder has its own virtual environment.
+Each folder in this repo is a separate project with its own virtual environment.

 ## Setup